 - a feeder greater than 1000 amp;

-- any installations involving consumer owned electric power generating equipment, with a rating in excess of 10 kW (Micro Size) as defined by the OEB, and operating in parallel with a supply authority system; or
+- any installations involving consumer owned electric power generating equipment or energy storage systems, with a rating in excess of 10 kW (Micro Size) as defined by the OEB, and operating in parallel with a supply authority system; or

 - any installation operating in excess of 750 volts, excluding: